techenthu23/Notes/CICD/Git.md

 - If there are no conflicts, `git merge new-feature` will create a new merge commit on `master`, incorporating the changes from `new-feature`.
 - If there are conflicts, you'll need to resolve them manually before proceeding.

+Git Environment variable GIT_MERGE_VERBOSITY controls the output for the recursive merge strategy.
+The allowed values are as follows:

+- 0 outputs nothing, except possibly a single error message.
+- 1 shows only conflicts.
+- 2 also shows file changes.
+- 3 shows when files are skipped because they haven’t changed.
+- 4 shows all paths as they are processed.
+- 5 and above show detailed debugging information.

+The default value is 2

 ---

 When merging a long-diverged feature branch with the main branch, avoiding conflicts entirely is difficult, but there are strategies to minimize them and make the process easier: